 Billy Ballenger spent the majority of his young life fighting authority and digging himself into a deep pit without the prospect of escape.
 Being bullied at school on an almost daily basis cut Billy's fuse short and he began to push back, becoming violent and disorderly.
 Early battles with drugs and alcohol by age 15 propelled him in a downward spiral that eventually led to him buying and selling drugs.
 By age 18, Billy Ballenger was not just trudging down a corrupt path; he was sprinting down it.
 He was involved in several dangerous crimes, a turf war with other drug runners, and was even part of some dangerous street shootings.
 On September 12, 1988, his risky lifestyle came to an abrupt end.
 A SWAT team broke into their home, having been dispatched to apprehend Billy for his involvement in the recent shootings and burglaries in the area.
 Billy and Jodie were arrested and their young daughter Mindy was taken from them.
 Billy saw the remnants of a wasted life from behind the iron bars of 4 different prisons over the course of two years.
-Billy made a promise to himself that it was time to make a transformation.
+Billy made a promise to himself that he would change.

 Where We Are Now